Paul McCartney was born on 18 June 1942.

-James Paul McCartney was born in Liverpool Walton Hospital.
+James Paul McCartney was born at Liverpool Walton Hospital.
 His mother Mary had previously worked there as a nurse in the maternity ward.

 He looked awful.
 I couldn’t get over it.
 Horrible.
 He had one eye open, and he just squawked all the time.
 They held him up and he looked like a piece of red meat.
 When I got home I cried, the first time for years and years.